Wr1edt/Torsdagsopgaver-1-control-structures/README.md

         google 'java modulus even number'
     </details>

-- 4.c alter the loop so that it becomes a countdown starting at the value you give to a variable of type int called 'start'.
+- 4.c alter the loop so that it becomes a countdown starting at the value you give to a variable of type <code>int</code> called <code>start</code>.
 When it reaches 0, print "Take Off!"
 - In the same loop (4.c) add a little detail: the numbers 3, 2 and 1, must be printed as words (3 == "Three").
 <details>
         <summary>